t1nky/fundraiseup-test/README.md

 ## Client
 Makes request to the https://fundraiseup.com and reports response time to the server.

-On exit, prints request sucess statistics.
+On exit prints request sucess statistics.

 ## Server
 Doing its' best trying to process requests from the client.

-On exit, prints median and average response time reported by the client.
+On exit prints median and average response time reported by the client.

 ## Install
 `npm i`